 1 tablespoon butter

-2 tablespoons olive oil
+2 to 3 tablespoons olive oil

 1 cup chicken broth